Organic synthesis: Methodology and applications

-Before beginning any organic synthesis, it is important to understand the chemical reactions, reagents, and conditions required in each step to guarantee successful product formation.
+Understanding the chemical reactions, reagents, and conditions required in each step to guarantee successful product yield is essential for organic synthesis.
 When determining optimal reaction conditions for a given synthesis, the goal is to produce an adequate yield of pure product with as few steps as possible.
 When deciding conditions for a reaction, the literature can offer examples of previous reaction conditions that can be repeated, or a new synthetic route can be developed and tested.
 For practical, industrial applications additional reaction conditions must be considered to include the safety of both the researchers and the environment, as well as product purity.

 Synthetic techniques

-Organic Synthesis requires many steps to separate and purify products.
+Organic synthesis may require many steps to separate and purify products after performing one or more chemical reactions.
 Depending on the chemical state of the product to be isolated, different techniques are required.
 For liquid products, a very common separation technique is liquid–liquid extraction and for solid products, filtration (gravity or vacuum) can be used.